flavio/kube-image-bouncer/README.md

 ### Node running the actual web application

+The webhook endpoint must be secured using tls to be used by kubernetes.

-Create a server key and certificate with the following command:
+You can create a server key and certificate with the following command:

 ```
 $ openssl req  -nodes -new -x509  -keyout server.key -out server.cert